jmcphers/jmcphers.github.io/articles/efficient-editing.md

 This tutorial assumes a basic knowledge of vim -- insert mode, command mode, loading and saving files, etc. It is intended to help vi novices develop their skills so that they can use vi efficiently.

-In this tutorial, `<C-X>` means Ctrl-X -- that is, hold down the Ctrl key and press X. You can get help on most of the commands used here by typing `:help command` in vim, where command is what you need help on.
+In this tutorial, `<C-X>` means Ctrl-X -- that is, hold down the `Ctrl` key and press `X`.
+You can get help on most of the commands used here by typing `:help command` in vim, where command is what you need help on.

 ## Moving efficiently